The Spoon Theory for Energy Management: Are You Feeling A Bit… Blah?

 Final Word: Spend Your Spoons on a Life That Matters

 You are not broken.
 You are not lazy.
 You are probably carrying more invisible load than you realise.
+Spoon Theory helps because it makes the invisible visible.

 Your calendar shows your time.
 Your spoon map shows your load.